-The Hong Kong subsidiary of the Standard Chartered Bank has partnered with The Sandbox to create a metaverse experience that “actively engages clients, partners, staff, and the tech community to explore co-creation opportunities in this new and exciting space.”
+The Hong Kong subsidiary of Standard Chartered Bank has partnered with The Sandbox to create a metaverse experience that “actively engages clients, partners, staff, and the tech community to explore co-creation opportunities in this new and exciting space.”

-Despite that, banks worldwide are paying attention to the latest developments in the metaverse.
+Despite that, banks worldwide are paying attention to the latest developments in the Metaverse.

-To explore banking opportunities in the metaverse, banks can start by scanning the market and thoroughly understanding the technology landscape concerning how it is evolving and the partners and opportunities that can be leveraged.
+To explore banking opportunities in the Metaverse, banks can start by scanning the market and thoroughly understanding the technology landscape concerning how it is evolving and the partners and opportunities that can be leveraged.